 Our car was stolen on Sunday.
 But before that I sat at our kitchen table encircled by my people.
 My beloveds.
 They made me breakfast and gave me handmade bookmarks of pressed flowers.
 We rode our bikes in the sunshine and danced at the water’s edge.

 Was there sadness?
 There was.
-I knew that my dad probably didn’t remember it was Mother’s Day and my mom likely wasn’t having a breakfast like mine.
+I knew that my dad hadn’t remembered it was Mother’s Day and my mom wasn’t having a breakfast like mine.
 I knew that Jason was worried about my health after a rough week and trying not to show it as he eyed me warily on my bike.
 I knew that Grandpa Ken was alone.
 And then our dumb car was stolen.

 But even as I was riding those extra two miles and our youngest wept the bitter tears of exhaustion while our oldest yelled at him to cut it out already, even as my plans for the afternoon evaporated and I knew that Jason’s poor cortisol levels were going through the roof, I happened to look up from my handlebars and saw the trees practically shoving each other out of the way to fill my view with more green than I would have thought possible on the path in front of me.
 I saw Jason’s hand on Isaiah’s back, helping him up the hill as they rode along.
 I saw Gryffin turn his head to make sure I was still behind him.
 And I thought, “Oh, God, it really is so, so beautiful.”